osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data source configuration.md

     - For content structure, see [BACnet router data source example](#bacnet-router-data-source-example).
     - For a table of all available parameters, see [BACnet data source parameters](#bacnet-data-source-parameters).
 2. Save the file, for example as `DataSource.config.json`.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a `POST` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSource/`.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a `POST` command with the contents of the file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/DataSource/`.

 	**Note:** The following example uses BACnet1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).